 Residents commented positively regarding the home and said they felt they were well looked after.
-A resident told us of how, "I am well looked after, the staff are attentive, all is good.
-There are activities put on for us".
-Another resident spoke of how "The care is excellent and we get plenty to eat.
-I have no complaints."
+A resident told us of how, "The care is excellent, I am well looked after.
+The food is good and there is plenty of activities."
+Another resident spoke of how "I feel safe here, there is plenty of choice, and the staff are attentive."